universityofgalway-library/digital-tools-workshops/regular-expressions/regex.md

 I love|hate regex!
 ```
 #### Exercise 2
 When Irish placenames are anglicised, there can emerge multiple spellings of the same name.
 The town of Cathair Saidhbhín is usually anglicised as Cahersiveen or Cahirciveen.
-Wie a regex to capture both these spelling.
-What other spellings will this regex capture?
+Write a regex to capture both of these spelling.
+What other potential spellings will this regex capture?

 #### Exercise 3
 Using [Unicode blocks](https://www.compart.com/en/unicode/block), write a regex to match: